masharp/the-stockade-fcc/README.md

 #The Stockade
   * This is a full-stack web application that tracks the trends of stocks by symbol.
     Displays the trend lines over a selectable time.
 Stock symbols can be added and removed.
     Symbols sync over all clients in real-time.

-    Powered by Node.js, React.js, D3, and WebSockets.
+    Powered by Node.js, React.js, Highcharts, and WebSockets.
 Part of the FreeCodeCamp curriculum.
     A working prototype of this application can be found [here](http://the-stockade.herokuapp.com)

+    The stock market data used in this app is provided by Markit On Demand Market Data API (v2) and can be found at http://dev.markitondemand.com/MODApis/

     User Stories:
       * User Story: I can view a graph displaying the recent trend lines for each added stock.
       * User Story: I can add new stocks by their symbol name.
       * User Story: I can remove stocks.
       * User Story: I can see changes in real-time when any other user adds or removes a stock.

     www.softwareontheshore.com
     Michael Sharp 2016
+    michael@softwareontheshore.com

-## Change Log
+#Change Log

-### Mar.
+## Mar.
 14, 2016
   * Initial Commit

+## July 18, 2016
+  * Dusted off project
+  * Refactored for webpack